creating cultures people want to work in

 "Jenny Segal’s latest book on Board Effectiveness is packed with really helpful case studies - not to mention some pithy one-liners”

-Alan Rubenstein – Non-Executive Director and Chair
+Alan Rubenstein – Non-Executive Director & Chair